My Top 5 2020s Movies That Should Become Broadway Musicals

 Directed by Greta Gerwig

 When the cultural phenomenon Barbie hit movie screens in 2023, it was like lightning in a bottle.
-The colors, the clothes, the monologues, and of course, two moments that makes the film look like it could have worked as a musical - “Dance the Night” and “I’m Just Ken.”
-And then, enter Ryan Gosling performing the latter song at the 96th Academy Awards and everyone was buzzing that Barbie and Ken’s journey of self-discovery should be brought to the stage.
-In my opinion, it can work like the SpongeBob Squarepants musical where they had multiple recording artists (in Barbie’s case: Dua Lipa, Billie Eilish & Finneas O'Connell, Kevin Parker, Mark Ronson & Andrew Wyatt) contribute to the score, and have the sets and costumes create the same level of contrast BarbieLand and the real world had on-screen.
+The colors, the clothes, the monologues, and of course, two moments that made the film feel as if it could easily translate to the stage — “Dance the Night” and “I’m Just Ken.”
+Then, enter Ryan Gosling performing the latter song at the 96th Academy Awards, and the idea that Barbie and Ken’s journey of self-discovery belonged on stage suddenly started buzzing everywhere.
+I think it could work much like the SpongeBob SquarePants musical did: enlist multiple recording artists (in Barbie’s case, contributors such as Dua Lipa, Billie Eilish & Finneas O'Connell, Kevin Parker, Mark Ronson & Andrew Wyatt) to craft a diverse, memorable score, and design sets and costumes that recreate the vivid contrast between BarbieLand and the real world that made the film so striking on-screen.

 3 - Elvis (2022)